Knebworth Festival 1979: Critical reaction

-The concerts received decidedly mixed reviews.
+The concerts received decidedly mixed reviews, but has received retrospective acclaim and has been regarded as one of Led Zeppelin's finest live performances.
 Although Record Mirror and Melody Maker provided generally positive reports, journalists from other major music publications such as New Musical Express, Sounds, Rolling Stone and The Sunday Times criticized Led Zeppelin's performances as being sluggish and rusty.
 With such a long layoff since their last performances in Britain, and in the wake of the punk rock revolution, Led Zeppelin were now considered to be obsolete in some quarters.

 The negative reviews prompted the ire of Robert Plant, who made sarcastic reference to them on-stage during the 11 August show.
 However, Plant himself later expressed reservations about the concerts:

 In an interview he gave in 2005, Plant elaborated:

 Led Zeppelin's manager Peter Grant stated after the event that Led Zeppelin's performance at Knebworth was "a bit rusty".
 In the opinion of Lewis the gigs were a "nervous, rather tentative attempt [by Led Zeppelin] to step back into the limelight ...
 Some of it was breathtaking, some musically woefully inept and sometimes it wavered between the two in the space of a few minutes."
 Welch, who also attended the concerts, similarly suggests that:

 Audio and video recordings

 The two concerts were professionally recorded on the Rolling Stones Mobile Studio (engineered by George Chkiantz) and also videotaped, with live images beamed directly onto a giant screen behind the stage.
 The video was done by the TV International company under the direction of Chris Bodger.
 There was a plan for the footage to be used on a television special (this is one of the reasons the band members wore the same clothes on both nights) but this idea was never realised.
 Only short clips of some of the songs were used by Atlantic Records for promotional purposes.

 For many years, bootleg copies of this audio and video material circulated amongst fans.
 The first audience-recorded bootlegs became available in early 1980.
 However, aside from the promotional snippets, Led Zeppelin never officially released any of the recordings until 2003, when parts of the footage were digitally remastered and included on the Led Zeppelin DVD.
+Two songs from the concerts, "Sick Again" and "Kashmir", appear on the 2025 Led Zeppelin Live E.P.

 Set list

-Two songs from the band's eighth and most recent studio album In Through the Out Door were played for the first time on stage, namely "Hot Dog" and "In the Evening".
+Two songs from the band's eighth studio album, In Through the Out Door, were played for the first time on stage, namely "Hot Dog" and "In the Evening".
 The album was intended to be released prior to the band's concerts, but production delays pushed its release date to shortly after the event.
 Plant jokingly referred to the delays at times during the performance on 4 August.

 All tracks written by Jimmy Page and Robert Plant, except where noted.

 The band's set list was as follows: